 There are some differences between the labelling required for packed and loose eggs sold at retail.

-Both packed eggs and loose eggs sold from trays must be accompanied by the following information:
+Packed eggs must be labelled with, and loose eggs sold from trays must be accompanied by, the following information:

 - quality grade (grade A for retail)

 - weight grade

 - farming method with number code (see above).
 These markings may be added to the production site code.
 The information, including the production site code, can be explained on a separate notice for clarification

 - best-before date in the format 'Best before: day / month / year' (maximum 28 days from date of laying)

 - explanation of the code stamped on the eggs (as in the example above)

 - number of eggs (unless this can be easily determined from outside the package)

 - name and address of packer or seller